Equivalent and Compact Representations of Neural Network Controllers With Decision Trees: Transformation from Neural Network to Decision Tree

-\textbf{Rule~3.} If neither Rule 1 nor Rule 2 can be applied to further partition $\mathcal{D}(v)$, then the index of the neuron with the maximum output at layer $L$, i.e., the outcome of the $\arg\max$ operator remains constant over the entire set $\mathcal{D}(v)$.
-We then declare $v$ as a leaf node, setting $Q^v_i=1$ for the neuron index corresponding to the largest output, and $0$ otherwise.
-For example, for node $v_1$ in Fig.~\ref{fig_ex_SDT} we set $Q_1^{v_1}(x)=1$ and $Q_2^{v_1}(x)=Q_3^{v_1}(x)=0$.
+If neither (\hyperlink{eq_condition_1}{A}) nor (\hyperlink{eq_condition_2}{B}) holds, then the index of the neuron with the maximum output at layer $L$, i.e., the outcome of the $\arg\max$ operator, remains constant over the entire set $\mathcal{D}(v)$.
+We then declare $v$ as a leaf node, setting $(Q^v)_i=1$ if the neuron index $i$ corresponds to the largest output, and $0$ otherwise.
+For example, for node $v_1$ in Fig.~\ref{fig_ex_SDT}, we set $Q_1^{v_1}(x)=1$ and $Q_2^{v_1}(x)=Q_3^{v_1}(x)=0$.